devpatel265/business-operations-dashboard/README.md

 - KPI reporting and business insight writing
 - Data conversion thinking using both normalized SQL tables and a flattened CSV dataset

-## Interview Preparation

-### How to Describe This Project to Recruiters

-You can say:

-> I built a Business Operations Dashboard project using a realistic sales dataset with customers, products, orders, and transactions.
-I created SQL scripts to build the database, load sample data, and analyze revenue, customer growth, top products, and category performance.
-I also designed a Power BI-style dashboard with KPIs and visuals that answer common business questions.

-For a Data Analyst role, emphasize SQL analysis, dashboard design, and insights.

-For a Business Analyst role, emphasize business questions, KPI tracking, and explaining results to stakeholders.

-For a Data Conversion Engineer role, emphasize the normalized SQL structure, the flattened CSV output, and the ability to prepare data for reporting tools.

-### Common Interview Questions and Answers

-**Question:** Why did you separate orders and transactions?

-**Answer:** An order can contain multiple products, so the order table stores the order header and the transactions table stores each product line.
-This avoids repeating order-level information and makes revenue analysis more accurate.

-**Question:** Why did you filter to completed orders?

-**Answer:** Pending or cancelled orders should not be counted as earned revenue.
-Filtering to completed orders keeps the revenue KPI accurate.

-**Question:** What was the most important insight?

-**Answer:** June was the strongest revenue month, and hardware was the largest category.
-This suggests the business may be growing because of higher-value hardware purchases.

-**Question:** What would you improve with more time?

-**Answer:** I would add profit margin, sales rep performance, returns, customer lifetime value, and a date table for stronger Power BI time intelligence.

-**Question:** How would you validate this data?

-**Answer:** I would check for duplicate primary keys, missing foreign keys, negative quantities, orders without transactions, transactions without matching products, and order dates that occur before customer signup dates.

 ## How to Use This Project